-On this day in 1933, a dirigible crashes in New Jersey, killing 73 people in one of the first air disasters in history.
+On April 4, 1933, a dirigible crashes in New Jersey, killing 73 people in one of the first air disasters in history.
 The Akron was the largest airship built in the United States when it took its first flight in August 1931.
 In its short life of less than two years, it was involved in two fatal accidents.

 The second accident involving the Akron occurred on April 4, 1933, while the U.S. Navy was using the airship to obtain some technical data over New Jersey.
 It was well-known that dirigibles could experience problems in bad weather, but despite the violent thunderstorms in the area that day, the Akron was not grounded.
 While in the air over the Atlantic Ocean, a miscommunication over directions by crew members sent the Akron directly into the storm instead of around it.
 The storm’s winds caused the ship to plunge nearly 1,000 feet in a few seconds.